Skip to content

 try:

-self.iod_factory.model_store.save(iod_model, iod_json_file_path)
+self.iod_factory.model_store.save(expanded_iod_model, iod_json_file_path)

 except Exception as e:

-self.logger.warning(f"Failed to cache expanded model to {iod_json_file_path}: {e}")
+self.logger.warning(f"Failed to cache model to {iod_json_file_path}: {e}")

 else: